• Skip to main content

 Dry ingredients added into wet ingredients in mixing bowl.

-• Roll eggless chocolate chip cookie dough into balls (I make about 1 ½ - 2 inch balls) or scoop with a cookies scoop and place on a baking pan about 2 inches apart.
-Bake about 10-12 minutes.
-Allow to cool for several minute before transferring to a cooling rack. (step 10)
+• Roll eggless chocolate chip cookie dough into balls (I make about 1 1/2 – 2 inch balls) or scoop with a cookies scoop and place on a cookie sheet lined with parchment paper about 2 inches apart.
+Bake about 10-12 minutes or until the edges are beginning to become golden brown and centers are not quite set.
+Allow to cool for several minute before transferring to a wire rack to cool completely. (step 10)

 Cookie dough rolled onto pan.